Visitor Authentication with IAM

 • Visitor login

-• Offer additional, protected content for logged in users
+• Additional, protected content for logged-in users

 • Mandatory visitor login for the entire app (e.g. intranet)